brisvag/woy/README.md

 ## Usage

-To scrape your history and download the additional info, run:
+To scrape your history and download the additional info, run (this is only needed once!):

 ```
 woy fetch <PATH_TO_TAKEOUT_HISTORY_JSON> <API_KEY>